 “That’s a philosophical question!” – have you ever received such a response when questioning underlying reasons of some practical matters?
 Such a question will often be dismissed as impractical, unhelpful or completely unrelated to the goal at hand.
 With many people this way of thinking disqualifies the entire idea of philosophy as a worthwhile pursuit.

-This is the motivation behind the closing chapter of Bertrand Russell’s Problems of Philosophy.
+What is the value of philosophy then?
+This is the question behind Bertrand Russell’s essay that is the closing chapter in his book Problems of Philosophy.

 Starting with the notion of a practical man, going over an explanation of the goal of philosophy as compared to other human endeavors, and classifying philosophy as a means of providing food for the mind, Russell defends philosophy from the superficial impracticality.
 Not merely as a profession, Russell suggests that philosophy as an activity is a way for any man to escape their instinctive wishes and problems brought about by sheer modern existence.